 👨👩👦👦 Serving suggestions

-My husband and kids also enjoy heating the plain meatballs in the microwave and eating them with mustard, ketchup or some kind of sauce.
+My husband and kids also enjoy heating the plain, cold meatballs from the fridge or freezer in the microwave and eating them with mustard, ketchup or BBQ sauce.

 These will keep in the refrigerator for 3-5 days.